ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/12 JMPB.md

 #### Description

 Jumps backward in the current script a specified amount.
 The jump begins just before the jump opcode itself and then moves the current byte pointer back the specified number of bytes.
-In the following example, the [SOLID][] and [WAIT][] lines are repeated indefinitely.
+In the following example, the [SOLID](FF7/Field/Script/Opcodes/C7_SOLID "wikilink") and [WAIT](24 WAIT.md) lines are repeated indefinitely.

     SOLID (01)
     WAIT (70,00)
     JMPF (05)

-If a jump longer than 0xFF is required, use [JMPBL][] instead.
+If a jump longer than 0xFF is required, use [JMPBL](13 JMPBL.md) instead.

-  [SOLID]: C7%20SOLID.md "wikilink"
-  [WAIT]: 24%20WAIT.md "wikilink"
-  [JMPBL]: 13%20JMPBL.md "wikilink"